BornToBeRoot/PowerShell_IPv4NetworkScanner/README.md

 You can modify the threads at the same time, the wait time if all threads are busy and the tries for each IP in the parameter (use Get-Help for more details).

-If all IPs are finished scanning, the script returns a custom PowerShell object which include IP-Address, Hostname (with FQDN) and the Status (Up or Down).
+If all IPs are finished scanning, the script returns a custom PowerShell object which include IP-Address, Hostname (with FQDN), MAC (with Vendor) and the Status (Up or Down).
 You can easily process this PSObject in a foreach-loop like every other object in PowerShell.

 ![Screenshot of Working Scanner and Result](https://github.com/BornToBeRoot/PowerShell_Async-IPScanner/blob/master/Screenshots/Working_and_Result.png?raw=true)